US STOCKS-Earnings cloud drags down Dow; Nasdaq gains on biotech M&A

 Mylan shares rose 8.85 percent to end at $74.07 after Israeli drugmaker Teva made an unsolicited offer of $82 per share, in what could be the drug industry's largest takeover this year.
 Teva rose 1.37 percent.
 The Nasdaq Biotech index ended up 1.87 percent.

-After the bell, Chipotle Mexican Grill and Yahoo posted quarterly revenues that fell short of analyst estimates, and their shares fell 4.5 percent and 1.19 percent, respectively.
+After the bell, Chipotle Mexican Grill and Yahoo posted their quarterly results and their shares fell 4.5 percent and 1.19 percent, respectively.

-Yum Brands and Broadcom gained about 4 percent each after they posted earnings that beat modest expectations.

 First-quarter earnings of S&P 500 companies are expected to dip 2.2 percent, while revenues are seen declining 3.1 percent, according to Thomson Reuters data which includes companies that already reported.